zef-dev/convoworks-gpt/README.md

 The Deep Research Assistant template empowers you to conduct iterative, in-depth research by leveraging GPT-powered recursive web searches, analysis, and report generation.
 It offers a no-code, visual workflow to automate the entire research process and seamlessly generate structured Markdown reports.
 For more details, check out [A No-Code Experiment: Bringing Deep Research to WordPress](https://convoworks.com/a-no-code-experiment-bringing-deep-research-to-wordpress/).

+### MCP Server Example

+A demo service showing how to set up an MCP server with Convoworks WP.
+It illustrates:

+- Using the **MCP Server** block (`McpServerProcessor`) to accept MCP requests and delegate to child components.
+- Registering chat functions and PHP calls via fragments.
+- Defining a **Simple MCP Prompt Template** for generating SEO descriptions.
+- Exposing WordPress endpoints through the **WP REST Proxy Function** with paging support.

 ## Functions